What is a Bootloop?

 You Can Save your Data from a Bootloop Issue

 Many times phone owners who get in touch with their service provider or the phone manufacturer are given the disheartening advice to do a factory reset on their phones in order to restore function.
 Sure, this will probably solve the boot loop problem and restore your ability to make calls and be connected, but what about your data?
 A factory reset will wipe the device clean, and that’s probably not the solution you had in mind.

 You may be wondering if it’s possible to fix an Android phone stuck in a bootloop without losing data or without doing a factory reset.
 The good news is that your boot looping phone is probably not a permanent prison for your data.
 Bootloops are a common issue plaguing smartphone owners today.

 The LG G4 mobile phones account for more than 70% of the bootloop issues seen in the FlashFixers data recovery lab, but they also commonly occur in the Samsung Galaxy S5, S4, S3, Note 4, Note 3, and Note 2.
 You may also see them in the LG V10.
 If your phone is stuck on the LG or Samsung logo, or your HTC One or Motorola Droid is frozen, we can help.
-We do not repair the bootloop itself, but we can certainly get your data back using a chip-off process as described in the video.
+We do not repair the bootloop itself, but we almost certainly can get your data back using a chip-off process as described in the video.

 Get your Data Recovered from a Bootloop Today

 Recovering photos and videos from your LG G4 or other Android phone can be done for just